Aelia Eudocia: Marriage

-Legend has it that when Theodosius (b.
-401) was 20 years old, he wanted to get married.
+Legend has it that when Theodosius was 20 years old, he wanted to get married.
 He talked to his sister Pulcheria, who began to search for a maiden fit for her brother, that was of either "patrician or imperial blood."
 His longtime childhood friend, Paulinus, also helped Theodosius in his search.
-The Emperor's search had begun fortuitously at the same time that Athenais had arrived in Constantinople.
+The Emperor's search began at the same time that Athenaïs had arrived in Constantinople.
 Pulcheria had heard about this young woman, who had only 100 coins to her name, and when she met her, she was "astonished at her beauty and at the intelligence and sophistication with which she presented her grievance."
-Upon reporting back to her brother, she told him she had "found a young girl, a Greek maid, very beautiful, pure and dainty, eloquent as well, the daughter of a philosopher", and young Theodosius, who was full of desire, fell in love instantly.
+Athenaïs's aunts assured Pulcheria that she was a virgin and was well educated.
+Pulcheria reported back to her brother that she had "found a young girl, a Greek maid, very beautiful, pure and dainty, eloquent as well, the daughter of a philosopher", and young Theodosius, who was full of desire, fell in love instantly.

-Athenais had been raised pagan, and upon her marriage to Theodosius II converted to Christianity and was renamed Eudocia.
+Athenaïs had been raised pagan, and upon her marriage to Theodosius II converted to Christianity and was renamed "Eudocia".
 They were married on 7 June 421, and there were "reports that Theodosius celebrated his wedding with chariot races in the hippodrome".
 Her brothers, who had rejected her after their father's death, fled since they were fearful of the punishment they thought they were going to receive when they learned that she became empress.
 Eudocia instead called them to Constantinople, and Theodosius rewarded them.
 The emperor made Gessius praetorian prefect of Illyricum and made Valerius magister officiorum.
 Both Gessius and Valerius were rewarded because Eudocia believed that their mistreatment of her was part of her destiny.
 Theodosius also honoured his best friend, Paulinus, with the title of magister officiorum, for he had helped find his wife.

 This rags-to-riches story, though it claims to be authentic and is accepted among historians, leads one to believe that the tale may have been twisted due to the detail of how the romance was portrayed.
 The earliest version of this story appeared more than a century after Eudocia's death in the "World Chronicle" of John Malalas, "an author who did not always distinguish between authentic history and a popular memory of events infused with folk-tale motifs".
-The facts are that she was the daughter of Leontius and she did originally have the name Athenais, according to the contemporary historians Socrates of Constantinople, and Priscus of Panion; however, they leave out any mention of Pulcheria's role in playing match-maker for her brother.
+The facts are that she was the daughter of Leontius and she did originally have the name Athenaïs, according to the contemporary historians Socrates of Constantinople, and Priscus of Panion; however, they leave out any mention of Pulcheria's role in playing match-maker for her brother.
 The historians Sozomen and Theodoret did not include Eudocia in their respective historical works, perhaps because they wrote after 443 when Eudocia had fallen into disgrace.